The Photographers Guide to Buying a Tripod-New

 Photographers Guide to Buying a Tripod Overview

-Before I list my reasons why every photographer should own a tripod, let me state that I believe these reasons to be true only if the tripod is a good tripod.
+Before I list reasons every photographer should own a tripod, let me state that I believe these reasons to be true only if the tripod is a good tripod.
 The wrong tripod can place your expensive camera gear at risk of damage and is not worth owning.

 But how do you know what constitutes a good tripod?
 Stay with me and find out.